Secondary Sources Research Guide

 Introduction: Getting Started on the Right Foot!

-Which sounds like an easier way to start your research project: researching the law by locating every relevant case, statute, and regulation on your own, or using a source that already references primary sources of law on your topic?
+Which sounds like an easier way to start your research project: researching the law by locating every relevant case, statute, and regulation on your own, or using a source that already references primary sources of law on your topic and can give you context and relevant information?

 Secondary sources do the initial legwork for you by citing to primary and secondary authorities related to an area of law, and they often explain that area of law more thoroughly than would a single case or statute.
 There are several types of secondary sources, but let's start with the basics.